Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: The security check is broken, the developer isn't checking if the referer being used for the URL exactly matches, they are simply checking if 127.0.0.1 is anywhere in the line.
 Hence as long as the URL for the evil.html file contains 127.0.0.1 anywhere, it still goes through and the same exploit for changing password works.

+Explanation of why the Low level payload failed: The Low payload relied on blindly executing a URL from an external source.
+The Medium level introduces a check on the HTTP Referer header, ensuring the request appears to originate from the DVWA server itself rather than a third-party webpage.

 ### Security Level: High

 Payload Used: Chained attack, uses inbuilt XSS Stored module to bypass CSRF protection